 Huntington was awarded $600,000 dollars in EPA grants to do Phase I assessments on the property and to create an area-wide plan for redevelopment.
 The plan has been completed and assessments finalized.
 Huntington Municipal Development Authority (HMDA) has acquired the property and is now engaged in the environmental testing and remediation of the property including removing equipment and some structures.
 EPA has granted another $350,000 in assessment funds in 2020 along with $700,000 of loan/grant funds designated for clean-up.

 Results of environmental testing have been better than expected with the five-acre parking lot on the south side of 3rd Avenue found to be environmentally clean.
-Equipment and material removal from the site is underway.
+A contract for sale of this property is pending.

 Marshall University Baseball Stadium – Flint Property